Hhbecker/LynxFileEncryption/README.md

 filename generator separates file extension by finding first "." character so if there are more than one "." characters in a filename it will change the filename incorrectly.

+It can take non .txt files which I think is a problem?

 "GetFileInfo fileName.txt | sed -n 5p | cut -d ':' -f 4 > seedTemp.txt"